batiste/donkey/README.md

 # Donkey, an API gateway in less than 500 lines of code

-A configuration based gateway with minimal features written in TypeScript Can replace Kong for basic purposes.
+A configuration based gateway with minimal features written in TypeScript.
+Can replace Kong for basic purposes.
 ## Run the server